 When we get more sleep our life expectancy is longer, the tendency to have accidents, for example in traffic, is much lower, and even the risk of a whole range of sickness from viruses and chronic ailments such as depression is significantly reduced.

-The mood is more relaxed and balanced, and it’s easier to deal with difficult emotions, and we’re actually more socially outgoing.
+The mood is more relaxed and balanced, and it’s easier to deal with difficult emotions and life situations, plus we’re actually more socially outgoing.

 We can also think and recall better, make better decisions, and focus on what is truly important to us.